faineance/granule/repl/README.md

 ```
 #### :parse <expression or type\> (:p)
 <a id="parse"></a>
 Run Granule parser on an expression and display Expr.
-If input is not an expression parser will attempt to run it against the TypeScheme parser and display the TypeScheme
+If input is not an expression parser will attempt to run it against the Type parser and display the Type
 ```
 Granule> :p sum (Cons 1(Cons 2 Nil))
 App ((1,1),(1,20)) (Val ((1,1),(1,1)) (Var (Id "sum" "sum"))) (App ((1,6),(1,20)) (App ((1,6),(1,11)) (Val ((1,6),(1,6)) (Constr (Id "Cons" "Cons") [])) (Val ((1,11),(1,11)) (NumInt 1))) (App ((1,13),(1,20)) (App ((1,13),(1,18)) (Val ((1,13),(1,13)) (Constr (Id "Cons" "Cons") [])) (Val ((1,18),(1,18)) (NumInt 2))) (Val ((1,20),(1,20)) (Constr (Id "Nil" "Nil") []))))